 The Forti Diet Pro comes in bags up to 25 pounds, so it will definitely last you a while.

 Price – As far as bang for your buck goes, this is pretty darn good.
-At $30 for a whole 25 pound bag, your looking at roughly $1.20 per pound.
+At $30 for a whole 25-pound bag, you’re looking at roughly $1.20 per pound.
 Depending on how many guinea pigs you have, this should definitely last you a while.

-Fourth up in my list is Oxbow’s bulk guinea pig food produce.
-This product is a Timothy Hay based compound.
-Unlike the alfa pellets that these guys also sell, this mixture has a lower level of protein, calories and calcium.
-This product is by no means designed to be an end all be all in terms of diet, but the reality is, none of these food mixtures are.
-This food is best consumed with other whole raw foods that you can supplement your guinea pigs diet with.
+Fourth up on my list is Oxbow’s bulk guinea pig food produce.
+This product is a Timothy Hay-based compound.
+Unlike the alfa pellets that these guys also sell, this mixture has a lower level of protein, calories, and calcium.
+This product is by no means designed to be an end-all-be-all in terms of diet, but the reality is, that none of these food mixtures are.
+This food is best consumed with other whole raw foods that you can supplement your guinea pigs’ diet with.